joelvoss/memoize-lit/README.md

 # memoize-lit

-A memoization library that stors the results of expensive function calls and returns the cached result when the same inputs occur again.
+A memoization library that stores the results of expensive function calls and returns the cached result when the same inputs occur again.

 > Note: This helper works both with synchronous and asynchronous functions,